-- 6.3.2 equipment, capable of maintaining the test temperature within ± 2°C for the duration of the test. - 6.3.3 where required, sealants that do not affect the odour, flavour, colour and turbidity assessments under the specified test conditions.
+- 6.3.2 Equipment, capable of maintaining the test temperature within ± 2 °C for the duration of the test. - 6.3.3 Where required, use only sealants that do not affect the determinations under the specified test conditions (see clause 9).